open-socialism/open-socialism-site/open-socialism/goals.md

 ---
-title: 'The Goals of Open Socialism'
+title: The Goals of Open Socialism
+description: The high level goals of the open socialism system.
 ---

 Open Socialism has the following goals in order of importance.